lizkim17/Structural-Thinking---Psychological-Constraint-2/README.md

 # Repo Structure

+-   **\_extensions/wjschne/apaquarto** – Directory containing APA formatting extensions.

+-   **.gitignore** – Specifies files to ignore in version control.

+-   **Bibliography.bib** – References list for the project.

+-   **README.md** – Provides brief information about the project.

+-   **ST-P 2 Dataset Final.csv** – Dataset used for this project.

-Structural-Thinking.qmd: Qmd file for the final report of the project.
+-   **Structural Thinking.Rproj** – R Project file for this project.

-Structural-Thinking.pdf: PDF document version of the final report.
+-   **Structural-Thinking.pdf** – PDF version of the final report.

-Structural Thinking.Rproj: R Project file for this project.

-README.md: File providing brief information about the project.
+-   **Structural-Thinking.qmd** – QMD file for the final report.

-research-assessment.md: Markdown file for project assessment.
+-   **research-assessment.md** – Markdown file for project assessment.

-ST-P 2 Dataset Final.csv: The dataset I am using for this project.

-Biliography.bib: References list for the project.
+-   **.DS_Store** & **Structural Thinking - Psychological Constraint 2.Rproj** – Unclear why these files were created or when, but I kept them to avoid potential issues with the project.